momomozhang/cookiecutter-template-generator/README.md

 # My Python Project Starter

 This is my personal tool to bootstrap a new Python project.
 It's all done through a GitHub Action.
+This is a final project of `Taking Python to Production` course by @phitoduck

 ## How to Create a New Project